eobodo/configrouter/README.md

 Routes resolve in insertion order.
 In the case of duplicate entries, the latter route wins.

-Best practice is to define your routes in a separate file and import it into your server.
+Best practice is to define your routes/handlers in a separate file, then import it into your server.

 ```js
   const ConfigRouter = require('configrouter');